Global online ESL market size in 2024?

 Some of the value that your teaching offers is tangible, while some is more abstract.

-In my experience, the more that you consider value for your clients rather than simply learning outcomes for your students, the easier that the sales process will become.
+In my experience, the more that you consider value for your clients rather than learning outcomes for your students, the easier that the sales process will become.
 It’s a simple equation: the more value that you can provide, the more that you can charge.

 There is a lot of dubious advice out there about sales and much of your success will depend on your personality and style, plus a huge dose of persistence and learning from your mistakes.
 In my experience, the only way to become a good salesperson is through practice, but spending time to highlight specific and measurable value for your clients beforehand means that when the time comes to speak with them on a Zoom call, you can more easily justify your rates.
 Take some time to consider your value.